chrizzTs/Who-U/README.md

 It uses the variables which have been explained in the Variables Part of this chapter.

-Important apart from these are the the three attributed of the img-crop element:
+Important apart from these are the three attributed of the img-crop element:
 -   area-type: is set to "square" to cut out a square part from the original image
 -   result-image-size: Is set to 360 to downscale the image but not too small to identify the user
 -   onChange: $dataURI object is given with the last cached cropped image.
 It is further processed in the changeImage function.